If you really want to experience history with a capital H, then drop into the Domschatz (St Stephen’s Cathedral Treasury).

 - Includes numerous church relics, such as:

 - The body of St Valentine

-- €6 for an adult (or use the Vienna Pass* for free entry)
+- €6 for an adult (or get the all-inclusive cathedral pass)

 The five or so treasury rooms are in the upper echelons of Stephansdom cathedral, so a wonderful feature is the exclusive views you get across the building’s interior down to the main altar and sarcophagus of Frederick III.